#lettheadventurebegin a Greater Anglia trip to Norwich Castle Museum

-The Beans loved the All At Sea gallery trail sheet which was packed with questions that they needed to find answers to.
-As we toured around the Museum this encouraged the children to look, rather than run around the museum.
+The Beans loved the All At Sea gallery trail sheet, which was packed with questions they needed to find answers to.
+As we toured around the Museum, this encouraged the children to look rather than run around the museum.

-In the Castle Keep the staff were on hand to encourage teams to battle against the clock (and each other) to load and fire the Cannon.
+In the Castle Keep, the staff were on hand to encourage teams to battle against the clock (and each other) to load and fire the Cannon.
 Being the competitive family that we are, we took on the challenge.
-First up it was Dad, Will, Ollie and Albie who loaded the Cannon in 29 seconds.
+First up, Dad, Will, Ollie, and Albie loaded the Cannon in 29 seconds.

 Create a Chelengk

 If there are crafts to do, you can guarantee that Lillie will be there to take part.
-Whilst the boys were busy doing their Cannon Challenge, Lillie was being instructed on how to create her own Chelengk, the decoration which adorns Admiral Nelson’s hat.
-She also found a table of colouring sheets so was very happy to have a go.
+While the boys were busy doing their Cannon Challenge, Lillie was being instructed on creating her own Chelengk, the decoration that adorns Admiral Nelson’s hat.
+She also found a table of colouring sheets, so she was pleased to have a go.

-All around the Castle in the different exhibitions there are opportunities to dress up in the appropriate costumes.
+There are opportunities to dress up in the appropriate costumes around the castle in the different exhibitions.
 The boys never needed to be asked twice!!
-Lillie on the other hand preferred to get stuck in with the physical challenges like building an arch or trying her hand at semaphore.
+On the other hand, Lillie preferred to get stuck in with the physical challenges like building an arch or trying her hand at semaphore.

 What we thought?

-In total we spent nearly 5 hours at the museum and were on the go the whole time.
+In total, we spent nearly 5 hours at the museum and were on the go the whole time.
 There is so much to see and do that we definitely didn’t see everything.
-Everyone loved the interactive elements and as parents we believe this is what makes a Museum more interesting for children.
-We visited the Museum last year with my Mum and testament to it being a fun family day out is that the children asked if they could go back this year.
-You can’t get a better seal of approval than that now can you?
+Everyone loved the interactive elements, and as parents, we believe this is what makes a Museum more interesting for children.
+Last year, we visited the Museum with my Mum and a testament to it being a fun family day out is that the children asked if they could go back this year.
+You can’t get a better seal of approval than that, now, can you?

-At the end of a very busy day we were pleased to spot Prezzo opposite the train station.
-We had planned on catching the 4.38pm Greater Anglia train but the beauty of rail travel meant that we could stay for longer knowing that more trains would be leaving later.
-This was the perfect end to our day and having full tummies the Beans all relaxed for the journey home.
+At the end of a hectic day, we were pleased to spot Prezzo opposite the train station.
+We had planned on catching the 4.38 pm Greater Anglia train, but the beauty of rail travel meant that we could stay for longer, knowing that more trains would be leaving later.
+This was the perfect end to our day, and having full tummies, the Beans all relaxed for the journey home.